-Our employee handbooks and policies, including our Equal Employment Policy and our policy against Discriminatory Harassment, provide more detailed information about how we should conduct ourselves at work.
+Our employee handbooks and policies, including our equal employment policies and our policies against harassment, provide more detailed information about how we should conduct ourselves at work.
 Any employee who feels harassed or discriminated against should report the incident to a manager or department head or to a member of the Legal or Human Resources departments or through the Anonymous Option Reporting Website at http://speakup.macmillan.com.
 A manager or supervisor who becomes aware of possible harassment or discrimination is required to report it to Human Resources.